-Students from a South Tyneside school cooked up a storm in the kitchen after putting their culinary skills to the test.
+Students from a Jarrow school put their culinary skills to the test

 Four pupils from Fellgate Autistic Base (FAB) in Jarrow took part in a Star Bakers cooking class run by Lesley Heslop.